-[This lecture was originally LCC-7 and was renumbered LCC-6 to cover the removal of LCC-6 "The Clearing Technique of 1947" which was given on the same day.]
+[This lecture was originally LCC-7 and was renumbered LCC-6 to cover the removal of LCC-6 "The Clearing Technique of 1947" which was given on the same day.
+If anyone has the old LCC-6, please post it.]